-The Domestic Sanitation also comes with a wooden seat and a Slow Close seat cover.
+The Dometic Sanitation also comes with a wooden seat and a Slow Close seat cover.

 The bowl is made from china, while the bottom parts are made from plastic to help reduce the overall weight.
 However, this may cause some issues down the line if certain parts break and start to leak.

-Additionally, this model it comes with a hand sprayer that allows you to save more water.
+Additionally, this model comes with a hand sprayer that allows you to save more water.

 17. Aqua-Magic Bravura RV Toilet

 What makes this one of the best RV toilets is that it offers several unique features at a low price point.
-First, it has an attractive design in addition to being easy to clean.
+It has an attractive design in addition to being easy to clean.

-Because of the comfort and convenience it provides, we consider the Aqua Magic Residence as one of the best models.
+Because of the comfort and convenience it provides, we consider the Aqua-Magic Residence one of the best models.
 It comes with a comfy seat and a customizable cover that’s not hard to clean.